SoftwareAG/cumulocity-digital-twin-manager/README.md

 After following these instructions, the application will be deployed on the tenant and is ready for use.
 In the application switcher on the top right you can now select the `Digital Twin Manager` application.

+## Any comments, suggestions or ideas?

+Let us know, if the current way for setting up and maintaining an asset hierarchy meets your needs and expectations.
+For any suggestions, please navigate to [Issues](https://github.com/SoftwareAG/cumulocity-digital-twin-manager/issues) and open a new issue with all the relevant details.
+Thanks!

 ## Contact

 TBD